-This new book brings tribute to the oldest still-running chess tournament in the world.
-No other chess event has such a long and rich history as the annual gathering 'in between the years' at the English seaside resort of Hastings.
+No other chess tournament has such a long and rich history as the annual gathering 'in between the years' at the English seaside resort of Hastings.
 Countless chess players, professionals, and amateurs alike have celebrated Christmas and welcomed the New Year in Hastings while battling it out on the chessboard.